-Quick-hitting band of heavy snow to affect cities from D.C. to Boston on Sunday
+Quick-hitting band of heavy snow may affect cities from D.C. to Boston on Sunday

 As of Saturday morning, winter storm warnings stretched from extreme northeastern Georgia all the way to Cape Cod.

 D.C., Philadelphia, New York and Boston are all in line for a potential heavy snow band, within which snowfall rates could eclipse an inch per hour.
+Whether the forecast will come to fruition depends on the storm’s exact track, which was still subject to considerable uncertainty as of Saturday morning.

-This time around, the forecast is notably trickier, with multiple competing factors working for and against snow.
+This time around, the forecast is notably trickier, with multiple factors working for and against snow.
 However, there are indications that, regardless of how much falls, snowfall rates could be briefly moderate to heavy — potentially enough to overwhelm road crews and make travel treacherous.

 In New York, the snow will fall on a city where people have only just managed to dig their cars out from the 17.3 inches that fell early this week.
 Even more snow fell earlier this week in New Jersey and eastern Pennsylvania.